An in-depth Guide To the Best time to see bears at Brooks Falls

 August might actually be the best-kept secret about when to visit Brooks Falls; I can’t say this has always been true, but in the last 8 years, we have been regularly visiting Brooks Falls, and August offers what we believe to be the best of what is available at Brooks camp.

-In my experience, there is still often 60-70% of the bears still at Brooks Camp in August as there is in July, and by mid-August, about 50% of the crowds or less.
-Out of the 20 or so times I visited last August (2025), we had unlimited time at the main viewing platform.
+In my experience, there is still often plenty of bears still at Brooks Camp and by mid-August, about 50% of the crowds or less.
+Out of the 25 or so times I visited last August (2025), we had unlimited time at the main viewing platform.
 Although we did share the platform with about 30 other guests, there was some elbow room and no need to leave the platform other than to have some lunch!

-Once we start to reach the last 5 days or so of August, the bears start to spread out and spend less time at the falls.
+Once we start to reach mid-August, the bears start to spread out and spend less time at the falls.
 That isn’t to say there aren’t bears at the falls; there just aren’t as many because the salmon have stopped jumping and have reached their spawning grounds.

 So what about September